AnietieJohnson/Deforestation-Analysis-Project-Documentation/README.md

 ### Task 6: Countries with Highest Total Forest Area by Region/Continent
 To answer this question
 (6): "What are the countries from each region or continent having the highest total forest area?"
-- I wrote a subquery to join forest and regions table to get the neccesary column thats important to my solutiob
+- I wrote a subquery to join forest and regions table to get the neccesary column that is important to my solutiob
 - I went further to write a second query to rank each country by region using the total_forest_area_sqkm as reference(rank was in decending order showing the highest as rank 1)
 - Then I set the above as a table using CTE (common table expressions) and selected for countries that ranked top in each region